buildit/bookit-web/README.md

 ## Feature backlog
 As of the week of 4/17, this project has been put on hold.

-This is an itemized list of the work remaining:[Bookit feature backlog](/docs/backlog.md)
+This is an itemized list of the work remaining: [Bookit feature backlog](/docs/backlog.md)

 ## Technical debt
 Here is an itemized list of technical debt and cleanup the team would like to do: